 Avid Connecticut skiers and snowboarders often demand making the trek to Upper New England, Quebec, or even Colorado to enjoy the best powder and slopes.

-Some of the top downhill skiing and snowboarding mountains across the state include:
+Some of the top downhill skiing and snowboarding mountains across the state include one of the best skiing resorts near NYC:

 - Powder Ridge Mountain Park & Resort in Middlefield